magicmq/pyspigot/docs/writingscripts.rst

     def player_chat(event):
         print('Player sent a chat!
 Their message was: ' + event.getMessage())

-    listeners.registerEvent(player_chat, AsyncPlayerChatEvent)
+    listener.registerEvent(player_chat, AsyncPlayerChatEvent)

 First, on line 1, there is an appropriate import statement for Bukkit's ``AsyncPlayerChatEvent``.
 All events that you wish to listen to *must* be imported!

 On line 3, we define a function called ``player_chat`` that takes an event as a parameter (an AsyncPlayerChatEvent in this case).
 This is the function that will be called when an AsyncPlayerChatEvent occurs.
 On line 5, we print a simple message to the console that contains the message that was sent in chat.

 All event listeners must be registered with PySpigot's listener manager.
-Fortunately, the listener manager is loaded into the local namespace at runtime as a variable called ``listeners``, so you do not need to access it manually.
-Event listeners are registered using ``listeners.registerEvent(function, event)`` The ``registerEvent`` function takes two arguments:
+Fortunately, the listener manager is loaded into the local namespace at runtime as a variable called ``listener``, so you do not need to access it manually.
+Event listeners are registered using ``listener.registerEvent(function, event)`` The ``registerEvent`` function takes two arguments:

 * The first argument accepts the function that should be called when the event fires.
 * The second argument accepts the event that should be listened for.